openvinotoolkit/model_server/docs/FaceDetectionScriptExample.md

 ### Run the example script

 Run the face detection example script - [FaceDetection.py](../example_client/face_detection.py).
-Make changes to the output shape as required by the model you are running.
+Make changes to the input shape as required by the model you are running.
 Refer to the API reference Guide to obtain the input and output shape of the model - [gRPC reference guide](./ModelServerGRPCAPI.md) and [REST API reference guide ](./ModelServerRESTAPI.md).

 Run the example script in terminal :